-Thank you for the opportunity to reply to the initial comments generated by the Visual Arts Notice of Inquiry.
-As a working artist/illustrator, I support the comments submitted by the Illustrators Partnership regarding the Constitutional issues raised by the proposed orphan works legislation.
+Thank you for providing an opportunity to reply to the initial comments generated by the Visual Arts Notice of Inquiry.
+As a working artist/medical illustrator, I support the comments submitted by the Illustrators Partnership regarding the Constitutional issues raised by the proposed orphan works legislation.

 Article 1, Section 8 of the Constitution grants artists the exclusive rights to our work.
 It is my understanding that those rights cannot be abridged except by a Constitutional amendment.
 Yet the orphan works proposals the Copyright Office has recommended to Congress would abridge those rights.
-I could never again enjoy the exclusive right to any work I create if anybody anywhere is allowed to exploit it at any time, for any reason (except fair use), without my knowledge or consent.
+I could never again enjoy the exclusive right to ownership of any work I create if anyone, anywhere, is allowed to exploit it at any time, for any reason (except fair use), without my knowledge or consent.
 Because "orphan works" legislation would not be limited to true orphaned work, it would convert every artist's exclusive right to a non-exclusive right.
 That would be a fundamental change to a Constitutional provision and I do not think Congress can legally alter the Constitution by means of a statute law.

 The Fifth Amendment to the Constitution creates another serious conflict.
 It states that no citizen's private property "shall" be taken by the government for public use without "just compensation."
 The work I create is my private property: Article I, Section 8 has established that.
 So if government lacks the right to confiscate it without just compensation, I do not see how it can grant that right en masse to the public.
+This is akeen to fruit of the poisionous tree.